how-to

 Most crypto projects either have a token or plan to launch one.

-Comfort here makes you far more valuable to Web3 teams.
+Comfort in this area makes you much more valuable to Web3 teams.

-If you combine hands on work, on chain experience, good education, and the right communities, crypto accounting becomes one of the most leveraged career paths in modern finance.
+If you combine hands-on work, on-chain experience, strong education, and the right communities, crypto accounting can become one of the most leveraged career paths in modern finance.

 More articles